Visit Colorado State Extension office for more news, tools and resources.

 1. Compost manure.
 This requires the right ratio of carbon (bedding or leaves) and nitrogen (manure).
 Try 30 carbon to 1 nitrogen by volume.
 Water to keep the pile 50% moist and aerate the pile regularly.

 1. Spread manure.
 Spread in spring or summer.
 Test manure for nutrient content and spread based on soil test recommendations.
 This will ensure the nutrients are being utilized by the vegetation growing.
 Unused nutrients can pollute water bodies and groundwater.
-Remember that raw manure may contain weed seeds which will be spread back on the land.
+Callibrating your manure spreader is a great way to ensure you are using the right application rates, for more information about how to calibrate manure application click here.
+Remember that raw, fresh manure may contain weed seeds which will be spread back on the land.

 Estimated Horse Manure Application Rates*